phucvu-nyu/bst236/docs/chapter_syllabus/bit_battle.md

 **Exception Rules**:

 - If no bidder accepts the starting price, the auctioneer will further decrease the starting price until the end of the auction time.
-- If still no bidder accepts the starting price, we will let students naturally form squads with members of 3 or 4.
+- If still no bidder accepts the starting price, we will let students naturally form squads with members of 3.
 - If there are still students who are not in any squad, we will randomly assign them to a squad.